Opioid Overdose Cases that Involve Benzodiazepines

 By 1957, LaRoche launched Librium as an anti-anxiety medicine which the USFDA approved in 1960.
 Valium received government clearances in 1963.
 Soon other pharmaceutical majors hopped on the bandwagon and rolled out several benzodiazepines.

-By attaching to a brain receptor, benzodiazepines activate nearby neurotransmitters which leaves the user feeling calm and sleepy.
+By attaching to a brain receptor, benzodiazepines activate nearby neurotransmitters which leave the user feeling calm and sleepy.
 The entire process takes place within a few minutes after consuming the drug.

 However, even when taken in prescribed doses and for the stipulated time-frame of 2 to 4 weeks, benzodiazepines can result in drug tolerance levels in users.
-Once abuse of the drug starts, discontinuation of the drug leads to serious withdrawal effects.
+Once drug abuse starts, discontinuation of the drug leads to serious withdrawal effects.
 That is why recovery from the drugs needs to be medically supervised in a controlled manner.
+Knowing how benzodiazepines work along with the signs of benzo addiction is important in order to receive proper treatment.

 Benzodiazepines are administered in different ways depending upon the specific drug and purpose.
 They are prescribed for oral consumption – as a pill or in capsule form and as intravenous medication.
 They can also be injected into the muscle or administered as a suppository.

-Benzodiazepines come in various types with varying used for the treatment of different health conditions.
+Benzodiazepines come in various types with varying uses for the treatment of different health conditions.
+Benzodiazepines are highly addictive.
+Benzo treatment centers utilize specialized programs to aid in benzo addiction recovery.
 The most commonly prescribed benzodiazepine drugs are:

-Better known as Valium, it used in treating anxiety disorders, alcohol withdrawal, muscle spasms, and seizure disorders.
+Better known as Valium is used in treating anxiety disorders, alcohol withdrawal, muscle spasms, and seizure disorders.
 It is also used to induce controlled sedation.
 With a half-life of 20-100 hours, diazepam is categorized as a long-acting drug.

 A medium-acting drug with a half-life of 10-20 hours.
 Lorazepam is commonly prescribed for the treatment of conditions such as anxiety and seizures.
 It is also used as a short-term medication for insomnia.
 It is also prescribed for inducing controlled sedation in patients.